 Expiration Date For Nuna REVV Car Seat

 Just like the RAVA, Nuna REVV has a useful life of 10 years after purchase or after the date of manufacture.
-There is a sticker on the car seat that has the date of manufacture.

 The Nuna REVV car seat is a revolutionized convertible car seat that has the ability to rotate from rear-facing to forward-facing.
 You can expect to use Nuna REVV convertible car seat for your child for about 3 to 4 years.